kxfeldhus/kxfeldhus.github.io/index.md

 <br>

-I enjoy working on spatial applications, and therefore I am proficient in Python and the associated spatial stack, Postgres + PostGIS, GDAL, OpenLayers, and others.
+I enjoy working on spatial applications, and therefore I am proficient in Python and the associated spatial stack, PostgreSQL + PostGIS, GDAL, OpenLayers, and others.

 <br>